CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-1.md

     L.tileLayer('http://tile.stamen.com/toner/{z}/{x}/{y}.png', {
         attribution: 'Stamen'
         }).addTo(map_object);

 }
 {% endhighlight %}

 Here we pulled the base map tiles from [Stamen](http://maps.stamen.com/).
-There are many other options basemap options--learn more about it in [this great tutorial](http://docs.cartodb.com/tutorials/custom_basemaps.html).
+There are many other options basemap options--learn more about your options in [this great tutorial](http://docs.cartodb.com/tutorials/custom_basemaps.html).

 The map we just created doesn't have any CartoDB data layers yet.
 If you're just adding a single layer, you can put your data on top of the basemap from above.
 If you want to add more, you just repeat the process.
 We'll be doing much more with this later.

+This is the basic snippet to put your data on top of the map you just created.
+Drop this in below the `L.tileLayer` section.

 {% highlight javascript %}
 var vizjson = 'link from share panel';